The

 Overview of the Cognitive Processing Inventory (CPI)

-Age and Gender: The current total standardization sample of 3315 cases were separated into six age/gender groups to be used in the development of the norms.
+Age and Gender: The current total standardization sample of 5776 cases was separated into six age/gender groups to be used in the development of the norms.
 Table 1.1 shows the total number of individuals in each group.

 Table 1.1